 Yet, your paintings don't like to be touched.
-Our hands and fingers have a lot of dirt, and natural oils that combined would leave a lot of residue on the painting's surface.
-So the first rule of thumb, avoid touching a painting with bare hands.
+Our hands and fingers have a lot of dirt and natural oils that, combined, would leave a lot of residue on the painting's surface.
+So the first rule of thumb is, avoid touching a painting with bare hands.

 natural-hair brush only